edwardgarrido3066-tech/Ansible-automation/README.md

 # Hostnames are examples and should be replaced with real target systems.

 ## map ip addresses to hostnames
-vim /etc/hosts
+sudo vim /etc/hosts
 192.168.12.x servera
 192.168.12.x serverb

 ## SSH Key Authentication

-ssh-keygen from control node, to generate a public key ssh-copy-id servera type yes and tupe enter for passphrase and enter again ssh-copy-id serverb type yes and tupe enter for passphrase and enter again
+sudo ssh-keygen from control node, to generate a public key sudo ssh-copy-id servera type yes and tupe enter for passphrase and enter again sudo ssh-copy-id serverb type yes and tupe enter for passphrase and enter again

-ssh servera to make sure it works without the need for a password ssh serverb to make sure it works without the need for a password
+sudo ssh servera (to make sure it works without the need for a password) sudo ssh serverb (to make sure it works without the need for a password)

 ## Check Connectivity
 Verify with Ansible ping
-ansible webservers -m ping
-expected output pong
-ping : pong
+sudo ansible webservers -m ping expected output pong ping : pong